fjcapdevila/simpleai/docs/classification.rst

 meet is to be a callable object (a function, a method, a class that defines ``__call__``, etc.).

-So, a bare minumum valid attribute that counts the letter ``"a"`` in a observation could have been like this:
+So, a bare minimum valid attribute that counts the letter ``"a"`` in a observation could have been like this:

 .. code-block:: python